gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 ```

-Lot of staff in there, but still pretty simple.
+A lot of stuff in there, but still pretty simple.

-Let me do just a few comment.
+Let me do just a few comments.
-I added a flag [<sup>1</sup>] (to be precise the label `Processed by Google Script`) that allow to identify if a thead it is been already processed in order to avoid useless elaboration.
+I added a flag [<sup>1</sup>] (to be precise the label `Processed by Google Script`) that allow identifying if a thread it is been already processed in order to avoid useless elaboration.
-In the function `getYearAndMonthStringFromDate` I did a  month +1 because for example the fee on January should be paid in February [<sup>2</sup>].
+In the function `getYearAndMonthStringFromDate` I did a  month +1 because, for example the fee on January should be paid in February [<sup>2</sup>].
-Create a label like `Home staff/2019-02` means create a hierarchy.
-So `2019` is a sublabel of `Home staff` [<sup>3</sup>].
+In the code I create a label like `Home staff/2019-02` to create a hierarchy, so `2019-02` is a sublabel of `Home staff` [<sup>3</sup>].

-Well, with this code now I'm able to do the **first step of my checklist**.
+Well, with this code I'm able to do the **first step of my checklist**
 **<del>1. label it with a specific name with the corresponding year and month.</del>**

 Now the goal is to do the second step!